cpjobling/eglm03-textbook/_build/08/2/sfcontrol.md

 Finally, we need to find the $k$ coefficients in $\mathbf{K}$ such that the polynomials in equations (1) and (2) above have matching coefficients in each power of $s$.

-This leads to a set of linear equations in the $k$'s which can always be solved to give the required feedback control law, for whatever closed loop pole locations are given.

 ### Example 1

 Will be done in class.